Vyral/base-template/_posts/2019-09-26-how-i-doubled-my-business-and-how-you-can-too.md

 One of the most important things you want to make sure of is that you’re a good fit with your coach, too—both personality- and communication-wise.

-**Finally, you have to be coachable to do well with coaching.** If someone says something to you and you can go ahead and do it, that’s going to help you out a lot.
-Stubbornness or pride will not.
+**Finally, you have to be coachable to do well with coaching.** If someone says something to you and you can go ahead and do it, that’s going to help you out a lot; stubbornness or pride will not.

 If you have any questions for me or want some recommendations on a coach that would work best for you, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.